AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/getting-started-guide-for-sales-connect-admins.md

 ---
-description: Set up Sales Connect - Marketo Docs - Product Documentation
+description: Getting Started Guide for Sales Connect Admins - Marketo Docs - Product Documentation
-title: Set up Sales Connect
+title: Getting Started Guide for Sales Connect Admins
 ---
-# Set up Sales Connect {#set-up-sales-connect}
+# Getting Started Guide for Sales Connect Admins {#getting-started-guide-for-sales-connect-admins}

 This document will take you through the initial steps for setting up your new Sales Connect instance.
 Some of these steps will require access as a Marketo admin, Salesforce admin, and Sales Connect admin.
 Follow our guides below to complete your instance setup.